Podgorica: Discover More Than Just Great Wine

-One of the smallest European capitals evokes the authenticity of the Balkans.
-Podgorica lives with nature, history, and ancient vineyards.
+One of Europe's smallest capitals, Podgorica captures the essence of the Balkans.
+It thrives with nature, history, and ancient vineyards.

-The capital city of Montenegro is located in the central part of the country at the confluence of the Morača and Ribnica rivers.
-Podgorica has a long history dating back to ancient Roman times, with a dynamic contemporary life.
+The capital city of Montenegro lies in the country's heart, where the Morača and Ribnica rivers meet.
+Podgorica boasts a history stretching back to Roman times, alongside a lively modern scene.

-Often described as the most boring city in Europe, it will surprise you in ways you never expected.
+Though often labeled as the most boring city in Europe, it offers unexpected surprises.

-The historical parts of the city filled with narrow streets and old mosques remind visitors of the Ottoman times, while the modern part of the city is characterized by wide boulevards and contemporary architecture.
+The city's historical areas, with their narrow streets and old mosques, echo Ottoman times, while modern Podgorica features wide boulevards and contemporary buildings.

-Podgorica offers a mix of history, culture, and natural beauty.
-Surrounded by the Bjelasica and Komovi mountains, rivers, and lakes, it is a paradise for nature lovers.
-It is home to the largest body of water in the Balkans - Lake Skadar.
-It lies on the border between Albania and Montenegro, with rich biodiversity, hosting over 280 species of birds, many of which are endangered.
-In the vicinity of Lake Skadar, you will appreciate picturesque scenery, historic monasteries, and ancient fishing villages.
+Podgorica blends history, culture, and natural beauty.
+Surrounded by the Bjelasica and Komovi mountains, rivers, and lakes, it's a haven for nature enthusiasts.
+It hosts the Balkans' largest lake, Lake Skadar, straddling the border between Albania and Montenegro.
+The lake's rich biodiversity includes over 280 bird species, many endangered.
+Near Lake Skadar, you'll find scenic landscapes, historic monasteries, and ancient fishing villages.

-Montenegro is known for its excellent cuisine.
-The capital Podgorica, however, offers not only traditional Balkan dishes and fresh fish but also quality wines from local vineyards.
+Montenegro is renowned for its cuisine.
+In Podgorica, you'll find not only traditional Balkan dishes and fresh fish but also quality wines from local vineyards.

-The areas around Podgorica, especially Zeta and the vicinity of Lake Skadar, are among the oldest and largest wine regions in Europe.
+The areas around Podgorica, especially Zeta and near Lake Skadar, are among Europe's oldest and largest wine regions.

-The Plantaze winery in Podgorica owns the largest uninterrupted vineyard in Europe.
-You can find this wine in almost every restaurant in Montenegro.
-However, you can also taste it directly at the wine cellar, which has an interesting history.
-It once served as a underground hangar for military aircraft.
-In 1999, it was destroyed by bombing, but later this unique space was reconstructed by the owners and transformed into a storage for approximately two million liters of wine.
+The Plantaze winery in Podgorica boasts the largest uninterrupted vineyard in Europe.
+This wine is available in nearly every Montenegrin restaurant, but you can also sample it at the wine cellar.
+This unique space, once an underground hangar for military aircraft, was bombed in 1999.
+Later, it was transformed into a storage area for approximately two million liters of wine.

 Wine plantation